$915K Settlement in Transit Bus Crash

 Anderson v.
 New Jersey Transit: A Passaic County settlement, reached in a suit by a passenger in a vehicle struck by a public transit bus, was approved by the state on Feb.
 9.

-In January 2014, Diana Anderson was a passenger in her own vehicle, being driven by her boyfriend, Edwin Kozak, in the right lane of northbound New Jersey Route 23 in West Milford, according to her lawyer, Edward Capozzi of Brach Eichler Trial Lawyers in Roseland.
+In January 2014, Diana Anderson was a passenger in her own vehicle, being driven by her boyfriend, Edwin Kozak, in the right lane of northbound New Jersey Route 23 in West Milford, according to her lawyer, Edward Capozzi of Brach Eichler Injury Lawyers in Roseland.

 A New Jersey Transit bus coming from a cross street, Old Route 23, struck Anderson’s vehicle on the side.
 Anderson sustained fractures to her upper right arm and ribs on both sides, as well as torn ligaments in her right knee, all of which necessitated surgeries, Capozzi said.